If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Next, agree to the Terms, enter Y for yes, and hit enter.
 After that, sharing your email address, choose to share it (Y) or not (N).

-Lastly, you will be asked for which domain do you want to activate the SSL certificate, type the number of the domain.
+Lastly, you will be asked for which domain you want to activate the SSL certificate, type the number of the domain.

 Since I only have one domain on this server, it showed me the only domain I have. enter 1 and hit enter.